 Talk to your child about the importance of privacy and what could happen if they share too much information about themselves.

-Help them find out how to update their privacy settings so they only share information with who they want to.
+Help them learn how to update their privacy settings so they only share information with those they want to.

 Here is information on privacy settings from the main social networks: